amysong21/uwu19/README.md

 3. Feed the squirrel acorns - This will increase the health level by 10% and the thirst level by 10%.
 This will decrease the hunger level by 10%.

 4. Feed the squirrel water - This will decrease the thirst level by 20% and increase the health level by 10%.

+You are given the chance to exercise after each time you feed the squirrel if any of your levels (thirst, hunger, and health) is zero.
+Exercising will increase the thirst, hunger, and health level by 20%.
+The squirrel will be automatically forced to exercise when if any of the levels (thirst, hunger, and health) is below 0%.